gamML/PlayQuant/ML4T/README.md

 # Machine Learning for Trading

-[Course from Georgia Tech](http://quantsoftware.gatech.edu/CS7646_Summer_2016), available as an online course on [Udacity](https://www.udacity.com/course/machine-learning-for-trading--ud501)
+Course from [Georgia Tech](http://quantsoftware.gatech.edu/CS7646_Summer_2016), available as an online course on [Udacity](https://www.udacity.com/course/machine-learning-for-trading--ud501).

-Here will cover the projects provided by the course site.

-The data is not included in this git, download the data from [course website](https://dl.dropboxusercontent.com/u/299169754/ml4t.zip)
+The data is excluded for git, download the data from the [course website](http://quantsoftware.gatech.edu/ML4T_Software_Installation).